Incognitol07/expense-tracker-api/README.md

 ## Notifications and Alerts

-The API provides an alert system for both budget limits and financial health monitoring.
-Alerts can be sent via:
+The API provides an alert system for both budget limits and financial health monitoring

-- **Email**: Through an SMTP server.
-- **SMS**: Via an SMS provider's API.

 ## Running with Docker